📅 Last updated: May 20, 2026 · Reviewed by the Deconovo Editorial Team

 • If the center leaks: Try Fix #5 (increase overlap), then Fix #1 (more width).

-• If you’ve tried multiple fixes: Use Fix #9 (custom sizing) for hard-to-fit windows.
+• If you have tried multiple fixes: Use Fix #9 (custom sizing) for hard-to-fit windows.

 The 9 fixes that actually work